On the extension of axially symmetric volume flow and mean curvature flow

-We investigate conditions of singularity formation of mean curvature flow and volume preserving mean curvature flow in an axially symmetric setting.
-We prove that no singularities can develop during a finite time interval, if the mean curvature is bounded within that time interval on the entire surface.
-We prove this for volume preserving mean curvature flow as well as for mean curvature flow.
+\abstract We study the provenance of singularity formation under mean curvature flow and volume preserving mean curvature flow in an axially symmetric setting.
+We prove that if the mean curvature is uniformly bounded on any finite time interval, then no singularities can develop during that time under both mean curvature flow and volume preserving mean curvature flow.